webix-hub/gitbook-webix-jet/details/plugins.md

 }
 ```

-Note that option IDs should have two parts, the first of them must be the same as the *title* attribute of the link to a stylesheet.
-The **theme** service must get the theme name, chosen by a user.
-Then it locates the correct stylesheet and sets the theme.
-Let's add a handler for the segmented button and define it as a class method:
+Note that option IDs of the segmented should have two parts.
+The first part must be the same as the *title* attribute of the link to a stylesheet.
+The **theme** service must get the theme name from this part of the ID.
+After that, the service locates the correct stylesheet and sets the theme.

+Let's implement toggling themes as a method of the *SettingsView* class:

 ```js
 // views/settings.js